Cr1st1an1/demon/README.md

 5. Open your web browser and visit: `http://localhost:3000`

-## 🤝 Contributing

-Contributions are welcome!
-If you would like to contribute to the Demon Slayer Website, please follow these guidelines:

-1. Fork the repository and create your branch: `git checkout -b feature/your-feature`

-2. Commit your changes: `git commit -m 'Add your feature'`

-3. Push to the branch: `git push origin feature/your-feature`

-4. Open a pull request and provide a detailed description of your changes.

-Please ensure your code follows the existing coding style and includes appropriate documentation.

 ## 📬 Feedback and Support

-If you have any feedback, suggestions, or encounter any issues while using the Demon Slayer Website, please feel free to [open an issue](https://github.com/your-username/demon-slayer-website/issues).
+If you have any feedback, suggestions, or encounter any issues while using the Demon Slayer Website, please feel free to [open an issue](https://github.com/Cr1st1an1/demon/issues).
 We appreciate your feedback and will address any problems as soon as possible.

 ## 🙏 Acknowledgments